AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

         return self.to_out(out), attn

 ```
+One of the really cool things about attention is that you can observe the **pairwise interdependence** (attention score) between each element of the input set.
+In the next two figures we will compare the differences between the attention map with and without the mask.
+I invite you to move the mouse over the figures to get more details on each element of these attention maps.
+The second element returned from our `MultiHeadAttention` layer corresponds to this attention map.

 Instanciating our multi-head attention layer, we fixed the dim value at 3 because the elements of our set are described by a vector of dimension 3.
 We fix the number of heads at 1 for the example.
 Finally, the size of the heads will be fixed at 8.